-This is the capstone design course for the Engineering Systems and Computing program.
-Teams normally of 3-4 students apply engineering analysis and design principles to a problem involving control system, computer hardware or computer software technology.
+This is the capstone design course for the Environmental Engineering program.
+Teams normally of 3-4 students apply engineering analysis and design principles to an environmental engineering problem.
 A completely specified solution at the level of preliminary or final design is required, including assessment of socio-economic and environmental impact.
 This is a small group design that requires reports and a poster presentation to a professional standard.
 Ethics and legal case studies relevant to professional engineering practice are presented during the lectures.
-Only students currently registered in ENGG4000 will be permitted to select this course.
+Only students currently registered in ENGG\4000 will be permitted to select this course.

-Pre-Requisites: All 1000 and 2000 level core courses and ENGG4000 Restrictions: Registration in semester 8 (last semester) of the BENO are handled by the Director, School of Engineering, or designate.
+Pre-Requisites: All 1000 and 2000 level core courses and ENGG\4000 Restrictions: Registration in semester 8 (last semester) of the BENG designate.

 Registration in semester 8 (last semester) of the BENG program and in a maximum of 3.25 credits registration.
 Students must have a minimum cumulative average of 60% or higher in ALL ENGG courses.
-Restriction waiver requests are handled by the Director School of Engineering or group design that requires reports and a poster presentation to a professional standard.
-Ethics and legal case studies relevant to professional engineering practice are presented during the lectures.
+Restriction waiver requests are handled by the Director, School of Engineering, or